sebilune/cells-sim/README.md

 - **Overlay:** Toggles the visibility of the overlay, which displays the UI excluding for the settings and theme button.
 - **Analytics:** Controls the visibility of the current rules and physics tables at the bottom left of the screen.
 - **Population:** Controls the number of particles in the simulation.
+- **Rules:** Defines the interaction rules between particle types.
+You can adjust the values in the `6x6` matrix to change how particles of different types interact with each other.
 - **Physics:** Controls the physical properties of the simulation.
 You can adjust parameters such as:
   - `maxDistance`: Maximum distance for particle interactions.
   - `damping`: Amount of velocity reduction per step (friction).
   - `timeScale`: Speed at which the simulation runs.